joelplotnik/tweakster/README.md

 # Tweakster - API

-Tweakster is an application that allows people to tweak each other's articles.
+Tweakster is an application that allows people to tweak each other's content pieces.
 This is the backend API for Tweakster.
 Tweakster is built using Rails 7 and serves as the backend for the Tweakster React frontend application.

 ## Requirements